 Processing for the extension of your J-1 status may begin up to six months prior to expiration of your most recent Form DS-2019.
 It is your responsibility to notify your college or department of your pending expiration.
 However, it is the college or department's decision whether or not to extend sponsorship of your status.
 If your department agrees to extend your J-1 status and you have time available to extend in your current J-1 category, you can move forward with the extension process as follows:

-Students should contact the International and Postdoctoral Services Office at 706-721-0670 for information on obtaining the required permission for employment.
+J-1 students should contact the International and Postdoctoral Services Office at 706-721-0670 for information on obtaining the required permission for employment.

-If you are planning to travel outside of the United States (for less than five months*) and return to the U.S. then you must, at a minimum, have the following documents with you when you return to the US:
+If you are planning to travel outside of the United States (for less than five months*) and return to the U.S. then you must, at a minimum, have the following documents with you when you return to the U.S.: